ghyhm/hitrate-report/README.md

 ## Integration with Circle CI
 The project is integrated with Circle CI.
 Any check-in to github will run circle ci automatically.

-We can define the task to run in circle CI, like running all cucumber tests or even add the command to deploy to Heroku.
+We can define the task to run in circle CI, like running all cucumber tests, running database migration scripts and even deploying to Heroku.

 <a href="https://circleci.com/gh/ghyhm/hitrate-report" target="_blank">Hit Rate Report Circle CI</a>